Graduate School Faculty & Administration

 B.A., Mount St. Mary’s University

-Dr. Matava was the Liddon Fellow in Theology at Keble College, University of Oxford, before coming to Christendom.
-He was also a previous fellow of the Center for Medieval Philosophy at Georgetown University.
+Dr. Matava works principally in the areas of Christian doctrine, philosophical theology and ethics.
+Topics of special interest include creation, the theology of God, freedom, and the Christological dimensions of moral theology.
+Matava was the Liddon Fellow in Theology at Keble College, University of Oxford, before coming to Christendom.
+He was also a fellow of the Center for Medieval Philosophy at Georgetown University.
 His essay, “Domingo Báñez on Auxilium: An Early Modern Conception of Divine-Human Cooperation,” received the Founder’s Award from the Society for Medieval and Renaissance Philosophy in 2009.
 Dr. Matava has published essays in Studies in Christian Ethics and Cuadernos de pensamiento Español.
 He has delivered scholarly papers at the University of Oxford, the University of Aberdeen, the University of St. Andrews, the University of Navarre, and Notre Dame University.

 ||Fr.
 Brian Mullady, O.P., Lecturer in Theology